-Serving as a year 3 Integrated OSCE examiner
+Serving as a year 3 Clerkship OSCE examiner

-During the third-year clerkship, students are required to complete two integrated OSCE (iOSCE) examinations.
-The first takes place midway through the academic year in February, and the second at the end of the Clerkship year in August.
-The exam covers clinical skills pertinent to all of the clinical disciplines that students encounter during the Clerkship, and students must pass the iOSCE to complete their medical studies.
-Serving as an iOSCE examiner is therefore critically important to the students' education, and a very good opportunity for teachers to assess the level of clinical competence achieved by the students.
+During the third-year clerkship, students are required to complete an OSCE.
+The Clerkship OSCE takes place approximately midway through the academic year.
+The exam covers clinical skills pertinent to all of the clinical disciplines that students encounter during the Clerkship, and students must pass the OSCE to complete their medical studies.

+Serving as an OSCE examiner is therefore critically important to the students' education, and a very good opportunity for teachers to assess the level of clinical competence achieved by the students.

-Faculty members interested in participating in the iOSCE should contact the course director for the clinical clerkship rotation in their University Department.
+Faculty members interested in participating in the Clerkship OSCE should contact the course director for the clinical clerkship rotation in their University Department.
 (Clerkship course director contact information)